yktoo/yktoo.com/content/blog/0186/index.en.md

 I've heard about it a lot but always failed to see it.
 As it turned out, one has simply to open the [website](http://bloemencorso-bollenstreek.nl/) of the event and find out where and when it is to be seen.

-The whole procession of twenty motorised platforms sets out on a predefined day (April 20 this year, in 2014 it will be May 3) in the morning at  //Noordwijk// and proceeds in the direction of //Haarlem// at a walking pace.
-We picked a small town called //Hillegom// where the parade was expected around four in the afternoon.
+The whole procession of twenty motorised platforms sets out on a predefined day (April 20 this year, in 2014 it will be May 3) in the morning at  {{< fl "Noordwijk" >}} and proceeds in the direction of {{< fl "Haarlem" >}} at a walking pace.
+We picked a small town called {{< fl "Hillegom" >}} where the parade was expected around four in the afternoon.

 The down-town is packed with people.
 The route in fenced all along the way.
 ![](img:4.bp.blogspot.com/-UJR7bbF6gzI/UZU_UA7eB4I/AAAAAAAAXvg/w-dsE3kJ3OQ/s1600/dsc07976.picasaweb.jpg:a)